brentshields/Ableton-Dev-Salon-4.17.2014/slides.md

 - Observers can subscribe to notifications when signals change
 - Only notified when a new frame is committed __and__ the signal value has changed since the last frame
+- Multiple atoms can be committed together in a single transaction

+---

+#funken basic api

+- state
+  - Creates an atom-like signal
+  - The root of a composition tree of derived signals
+  - Update via reset! and swap!

+- commit!
+  - Called with one or more states to increment time
+  - Results of state updates become observable

+---

+#funken basic api

+- view
+  - The functor operation for signals
+  - Creates a signal from existing signal(s) and a function of matching arity
+- lens
+  - Creates a mutable signal from a getter/setter function pair and a signal
+  - Update via reset! and swap! which propogate to the root state

 ---